eugnsp/es_fe/README.md

 # Finite elements library

+This repository is archived.
+The library has been merged into [`eslib` library](https://github.com/eugnsp/eslib).

 ## Synopsis

 This is a finite elements library that is being developed mostly for educational purposes.